KrisFlyer Singapore Airlines

 That said, the T-355 window is often perfect timing for snagging a pair of Saver Business Class awards even on some of the carrier’s most popular long-haul flights like Singapore to London or non-stop services to the USA.

-Even the popular Singapore – London route has 16 immediately confirmable Saver Business Class awards loaded in the popular summer July 2024 period on a single day when you book 355 days in advance, based on a search this morning (4 each on SQ306, SQ308, SQ318 and SQ322).
+Even the popular Singapore – London route often has upwards of 15 immediately confirmable Saver Business Class awards on a single day when you book 355 days in advance, based on our recent searches, though this does vary based on the season.

-Closer to home it’s typically even more generous – for example you can snag 6 Saver Business Class awards on the same Singapore – Bali flight 355 days from now, with 4 choices of departure time, plus 2 Saver Business awards on the smaller 737 MAX flight, so effectively at least 26 people can lock in this routing using miles at the lowest rate in that cabin on the same day.
+Closer to home it’s typically even more generous – for example you can snag 6 Saver Business Class awards on each of 5 Singapore – Bali flight 355 days from now, plus 4 Saver Business awards on the smaller 737 MAX flight, so effectively at least 34 people can lock in this routing using miles at the lowest rate in that cabin on the same day.

 We’ve used this strategy in the past, even as basic KrisFlyer members, to redeem a pair of Singapore Airlines Saver Business Class awards to Cape Town and back, and to the UK and back, so it’s worth considering if you can make reasonably certain travel plans almost a year in advance.